skinos7/doc/com/gather/factory.md

     "gw":"Assign gateway to found devices",                       // [ IP address ]
     "dns":"Assign dns to found devices"                           // [ IP address ]

-    "location":"location of file",      // [ "memory", "interval", "storage", "sda" ]
+    "location":"location of firmware",          // [ "memory", "interval", "storage", "sdaxxx" ]
                                                     // "memory" for stored in the memory and will be lost upon restart
-                                            // "int" for stored in the internal flash.
+                                                    // "interval" for stored in the internal flash.
 Strong columns are not recommended in the internal program area, which may cause corruption
                                                     // "storage" for stored in external storage
+                                                    // "sdaxxx" for sda starts with a specified mount disk
+                                                    // stored in xxxx-syslog.txt file in the root directory when "location" is internal, storage, starts with sda
-                                            // "sda" for sda starts with a specified mount disk "sync":"sync the configure and firmware function",   // [ "disable", "enable" ] "sync_cfg":                                          // configure and firmware
+    "sync":"sync the configure and firmware function",   // [ "disable", "enable" ]
+    "sync_cfg":                                          // configure and firmware
     {